rdpahalavan/sql-dbms-python/README.md

 Note:
 - Give the custom query next to the **.sql** file address
 - The given query will replace the first SELECT query present inside the **.sql** file
+- This database engine supports only the type of queries given in the example files